apache/flink/docs/dev/table/sqlClient.md

 Catalogs
 --------

-Catalogs can be defined as a set of yaml properties and are automatically registered to the environment upon starting SQL Cli.
+Catalogs can be defined as a set of yaml properties and are automatically registered to the environment upon starting SQL Client.

 Users can specify in section `execution` that which catalog they want to use as the current catalog in SQL CLI, and which database of the catalog they want to use as the current database.